robots-make-art-too/Group11-CreatureStudy/docs/index.md

 permalink: index
 ---

-# Sample site for group projects
+# Front Page for Group 11's CREATURE STUDY AR Project

 Just a little site example

-## AR content
+## AR Content:

-As they are updated you can find links to examples of the different types of AR.
+We will update this site as necessary once progress is made our code.

 1. First, navigate to an example of using a `JavaScript` button to open the `AR` content we looked at [today](website/pages/index-1.html)